Zelenskyy center stage: Facing Congress, pleading for help

 “Direct conflict between NATO and Russia is World War III,” Biden has said.

-U.S. defense officials say they are puzzled by Zelenskyy’s demand for more warplanes.
-They say Ukraine isn’t often flying the planes it has now, while making good use of other weapons the West is providing, including Stinger missiles for shooting down helicopters and other aircraft.
+The Pentagon has rejected an offer from NATO ally Poland to transfer its Soviet-era MiGs to a U.S. base in Germany for re-transfer to Ukraine.
+And U.S. defense officials say they are puzzled, at any rate, by Zelenskyy’s demand for more warplanes.
+They say Ukraine isn’t often flying the planes it has now, while making good use of Stingers and other weapons the West is providing.

-While officials are anticipating that Zelenskyy may once again call on the U.S. and the West for fighter jets or help establishing a no-fly zone, the Biden administration is looking to send Ukraine “more of what’s been working well,” according to an official who was not authorized to comment publicly and spoke on the condition of anonymity.

-Already the Biden administration has sent Ukraine more than 600 Stinger missiles, 2,600 Javelin anti-armor systems, unmanned aerial system tracking radars; grenade launchers, 200 shotguns, 200 machine guns and nearly 40 million rounds of small arms ammunition, along with helicopters, patrol boats, satellite imagery and body armor, helmets, and other tactical gear, the official said.

 Even though Zelenskyy and Biden speak almost daily by phone, the Ukrainian president has found a potentially more receptive audience in Congress.

-This won’t be the first time he has appealed directly to members of the House and Senate, who have remained remarkably unified in their support of Ukraine.
+This won’t be the first time he has appealed directly to members of the House and Senate, who have remained remarkably unified in their support of Ukraine with some feeling they have made a commitment to do as much as they can in the fight against Russia.
 Nearly two weeks ago, Zelenskyy delivered a desperate pleato some 300 lawmakers and staff on a private call that if they could not enforce a no-fly zone, at least send more planes.

 “The Congress, our country and the world are in awe of the people of Ukraine,” said Pelosi and Senate Majority Leader Chuck Schumer in a statement Monday announcing the address.